InsarMag/Maze-Solver/README.md

 # Maze-Solver
 API in C for finding optimal path through the maze

-Use MAKE to complie all of the files
+Use Makefile to complie all of the files

 Using recursion it checks all possible ways to get from start to finish